jadbin/xpaw/README.rst

 Key Features
 ============

-- Provides a web scraping framework used to crawl web pages.
+- A web scraping framework used to crawl web pages
-- Provides data extraction tools used to extract structured data from web pages.
+- Data extraction tools used to extract structured data from web pages

 Spider Example
 ==============